mpnally/Terrifically-Simple-JSON/README.md

 but also, to a lesser degree, [RDF/JSON](https://www.w3.org/TR/rdf-json/).

 Terrifically Simple JSON has very few concepts, and those it has are mostly stolen from elsewhere.
 The value is in what was left out, not what was put in.
-The `self` name/value pair of Terrifically Simple JSON corresponds fairly exactly to the `@id` property of JSON-LD.
+The `self` name/value pair of Terrifically Simple JSON corresponds fairly exactly to the `@id` name/value pair of JSON-LD.
 This is the only concept found in JSON-LD that also appears in Terrifically Simple JSON.
 We chose `self` instead of `@id` because `@id` is awkward for Javascript programming, and `self` is used by others (standardized by [ATOM](https://tools.ietf.org/html/rfc4287), and often copied).
 `_value` and `_datatype` perform the same functions as `value`, `type` and `datatype` from RDF/JSON.
 We use `_value` and `_datatype` (only 2 are needed) to reduce the likelihood of collisions with property names.